Society of apostolic life

-A society of apostolic life is a group of men or women within the Catholic Church who have come together for a specific purpose and live fraternally.
-It is regarded as a form of consecrated (or "religious") life.
+A society of apostolic life is a form of consecrated life in which a group of men or women within the Catholic Church come together for a specific purpose and live fraternally.
 This type of organization is defined in the 1983 Code of Canon Law under Canons 731–746.
 Under the 1917 Code of Canon Law, which preceded the current one, this manner of life was referred to as a society of common life.

-Background
+Description

 St. Philip Neri can be considered the father of societies of apostolic life.

 Members of apostolic societies prioritize mission over community life.
 According to the Vincentian priest Robert P. Maloney, community life should be strong enough to be supportive to those who have pledged to pursue the same apostolic purpose, and flexible enough to allow members to respond to the urgent needs of those they serve.
 In community, apostolic societies must maintain a balance between prayer and active works.